frederic-perez/AmE-dictionary/data/dictionary.md

 __frazzled<sup>2</sup>__ _v_
 __freak out<sup>1</sup>__ _n_ :three::hammer: (freak-out)
 __freak out<sup>2</sup>__ _v_
+__free bit of advice__ _idiom_ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient.
 __free estimate__ _n_ :three::hammer: _Call now for your free estimate._
 __free fall__ _n_
 __free lunch__